liuhanmo321/ILonHeteroFeatrueSpace/README.md

     -lr
     -no_distill: unable distillation loss or ewc loss
     -no_discrim: unable discriminative loss
+    -class_inc: add this when training on volkert dataset

 To run the code, call the main.py file with the above parameters.